VasilisPngs/ChromeFlagWatch/README.md

-# ChromeFlagWatch

-**ChromeFlagWatch watches Google Chrome for new experimental flags and shows you what has changed.**

-They can be useful if you want to try new Chrome features before they become available normally.

 ## What does ChromeFlagWatch do?

 When a new Chrome version is released, ChromeFlagWatch checks the available flags and looks for flags that were not present in the previous Stable version.